DanielNikkari/agentify/DIARY.md

 `19.10.2025`: Added endpoints for creating an agent, getting an agent, and getting all agents for the authenticated user.
 Added frontend API services to handle agents operations.

 `20.10.2025`: Implemented Agent model factory.

+`23.10.2025`: Swapped Agno for LangChain, implemented base for working on Agent classes and improved unittesting.